belize zoo

 Taking Flight in Belize

 Allie was never excited about flying.
-In fact one of her criteria for this Niece Project trip is that we didn’t fly far.
-At the time I didn’t understand, but after this incident – I was beginning to understand her fear of flying.
+In fact, one of her criteria for this Niece Project trip was that we didn’t fly far.
+At the time, I didn’t understand, but after this incident, I began to understand her fear of flying.

 This was a great, albeit quick, introduction into Belize’s wildlife and jungle species.
 The rest of the trip when people referred to various animals, we already knew what they were.
 Totally worth a stop, even if you only have an hour!